-Have you been looking for a tomatoless pasta sauce that tastes even a little bit like tomatoes?
+Have you been looking for a tomatoless "nomato" pasta sauce that tastes even a little bit like tomatoes?
 I feel your pain.
-My goodness, I honestly never thought I’d be able to find or develop an AIP-friendly pasta sauce that actually tastes like real marinara but this stuff is actually even better.
-Plus, no beets!!
+My goodness, I honestly never thought I’d be able to find or develop an AIP pasta sauce that actually tastes like real marinara.
+However, this stuff is actually even better.
+Plus, this sauce is made without beets!!

 Don’t get me wrong, I love beets, but I know not everyone does.
-So, I’m psyched that this recipe worked out great without beets.
-The other cool thing is, it only requires a handful of ingredients.
+So, I’m psyched that I was able to come up with a great nomato sauce without beets.
+The other cool thing is, that it only requires a handful of ingredients.

 As with my other recipes, I tried this one on my family.
 It was a hit!
 They all agree it tastes like tomato sauce.
 Woohoo!

-This a relatively thick nomato sauce so it’s awesome as a nightshade-free pizza sauce as well as an AIP-friendly marinara.
+This is a relatively thick nomato sauce, so it’s awesome as a tomatoless pizza sauce as well as an AIP-friendly marinara.
 You can add a little bit of water or vegetable broth if you want to thin it out a bit as needed.

 **Just a quick heads up- this post contains affiliate links which means if you click on them and buy something, I will earn a small commission (at no additional cost to you) to help continue maintaining this site.

-Preferably organic and cold-pressed.
+- Olive Oil- Preferably organic and cold-pressed.
+You could also use avocado oil or coconut oil instead.
 This will be used to saute the onions and carrots.

-Red wine vinegar contributes a slightly sweet and unique flavor to the sauce.
+- Red Wine Vinegar -Red wine vinegar contributes a slightly sweet and unique flavor to the sauce.
 I definitely recommend using it if you can.
 If you must substitute something in, white wine vinegar is probably the next closest thing.